GuanLab/Microarray/README.md

-## Vignettes -- if you want to test whether your sample has contamination
+## Vignette -- if you want to test whether your sample has contamination
 Have the microarray CEL file in hand and download Github folder 'Example', our deep learning model and HG-U133_Plus_2.cdf from OSF.
 Move the model and cdf file into 'Example'.<br />
 Before doing the first step, make sure you have changed the directory in cel_to_img.py.
 First of all, you would need to recover your microarray cel file to an image: